-- 1) The Chem 112 Laboratory Manual will be provided to you at no charge during the first class.
+- 1) Chem 111 Laboratory Packet, which contains copies of the experiments to be performed.
 It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2) Safety goggles.
 These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements. - 3) Lab Coat. - 4) A laboratory notebook for the qualitative analysis experiments.
-This is a composition type notebook with the pages bound so that they cannot be torn out.
-A spiral notebook is not acceptable. - 5) You will need a scientific calculator for most experiments and Practical Quiz 2. - 6) The use of a non-erasable pen is required for all written work.
+Safety glasses do not meet our requirements. - 3) Laboratory Coat - 4) You will need a scientific calculator for most experiments and the practical guizzes. - 5) The use of a non-erasable pen is required for all written work.
 No white out is allowed.